NicholasLYang/uptointerpretation/content/posts/how-big-could-rust-be.md

 But as time passes, as generations come and go, more and more programmers will come of age with Rust as their initial context for systems level programming.
 They won't see it as restrictive because it'll be natural to them.
+As the old adage goes, science moves forward one death at a time.
+In a more optimistic tone, software development moves forward with every new developer.

 Indeed the biggest challenge to Rust is not C, C++, Go or any established language.
 It's the next language---the language that leapfrogs Rust by being a better version of it.
 Maybe it has a better, easier borrow checker.
 Maybe it's faster to compile.
-That is the main obstacle towards Rust becoming a true A-list language[^1].

-[^1]: Even then, it's quite unlikely that a new language will suddenly
-    leapfrog Rust, given that Rust has a 15 year head start.
+Maybe it solves the orphan rule.
+That is the main obstacle towards Rust becoming a true A-list language.
+And even then, it's quite unlikely that a new language will suddenly leapfrog Rust, given that Rust has a 15 year head start.

 # Beginner Friendly